reidlai/circlenetic-wgpu-rs/README.md

 # circlenetic-wgpu-rs

-A lightweight Rust wrapper for wgpu that provides a simplified runtime management system for WebGPU operations.
+A lightweight Rust wrapper for wgpu that provides a simplified runtime management system for WebGPU operations, with support for burn machine learning operations.

 ## Overview

 circlenetic-wgpu-rs is a Rust library that abstracts the initialization and management of wgpu resources.
-It provides a clean interface for handling WebGPU instances, adapters, devices, and queues.
+It provides a clean interface for handling WebGPU instances, adapters, devices, and queues, with special support for burn neural network operations.

 ## Features